 - New link anchor tracking

-Avoid over-optimization, especially exact match anchors from external sites.
-Focus on earning quality backlinks from relevant sources and let anchor text variety occur naturally.
+Avoid over-optimization - especially exact match anchors from external sites.
+Focus on earning quality backlinks from relevant sources and let anchor text variety occur organically.